shonifari/tech264_python/learning_git/README.md

 git push -u origin main
 ```

+## How to ignore sensitive files from being commited to github?'
+* anything sensitive like passwords, credentials etc
+* really large files/folders that we don't need to be push to a remote repo
+* some files/folders related to building/running eg: /bin, /out, etc
+* Hidden system files
+Solution = .gitignore files

 ## Danger: If the sensitive file is still accessible in a previous commit

 SOLUTION: